-The equipment you need depends on whether or not you are a medical practitioner.
+The ozone therapy equipment you need depends on whether or not you are a medical practitioner.
 There are differences between the equipment used at home and in a clinic.
 In addition, there are different accessories based on the various needs.

 For the best and most complete information, it is strongly recommended you download this guide.

 This may seem intimidating to get set up.
 But it's actually quite easy.

 However, all parties require the following essentials:

 Ozone generators are used for a variety of purposes.
 Some are made for air purification, others to make ozone water, but the ones we are interested in are built for medical purposes.

 Medical grade (sometimes called laboratory grade or pure grade) generators will ALWAYS use 99% pure oxygen to make ozone.

 Not all ozone generators using oxygen are good for ozone therapy.
 Some companies cut corners and sell inexpensive "medical" ozone devices but don't pass any testing.
 Medical ozone generators are required to have these standards:

 An oxygen tank is necessary to operate a medical ozone generator.

 We recommend you buy an oxygen tank locally.